The boobosphere is still getting a lot of uproar since Linda the Bra Lady's interview on ABC Television.

 Just by looking at one picture of a girl in a bra it's impossible to say her perfect bra size.

-It depends on her body features, her personal preferences, the brands she wants to wear.
+It depends on body features, personal preferences, the brands they want to wear.

 So, if recommending bra sizes to a follower, friend, stranger it's always important to tell them:

 - This is only a starting point.
 You have to look for yourself which bras you prefer, which brands, how tight, which styles.